Eduardo Artés: Ideology

 Eduardo Artés is critical of the traditional Chilean left, calling himself a Marxist-Leninist.

-He has publicly manifested his admiration and support to North Korea, claiming that Kim Jong-un has led the country in a proper manner, in which social and political issues have been well handled.
+He has publicly manifested his admiration and support to North Korea, claiming that Kim Jong Un has led the country in a proper manner, in which social and political issues have been well handled.
 He claims that North Korea is a "full popular democracy" and has denied the violations of human rights in North Korea, arguing that "in Chile there are more human rights violations than in North Korea" and that "the first human right is national unity, it is to have all the rights to free healthcare, free housing, assured work, that is to say, quality of life, and that is determined by them."

 In July 2013, he traveled to North Korea for two weeks, invited by the Worker's Party.
 According to those close to him, they took him to see the country and participated in cultural events.

 Controversies

 In January 2019, during a demonstration by Venezuelans in Chile against the government of Nicolás Maduro, members of the Communist Party (Proletarian Action) came to the scene to dissuade protesting immigrants.
 Artés was filmed saying "you are in Chile, and you have no right to be here in the national territory and to insult Chileans" and "Go and kiss the shoes of Yankee imperialism (...) you are a gusano, you are scrawny."
-One of the most controversial phrases occurred during an interaction he had with a Venezuelan woman, to whom he sarcastically said to her "Damn, you're skinny!" after she affirmed that in Venezuela she was "starving" due to shortages.
+One of the most controversial phrases occurred during an interaction he had with a Venezuelan woman, to whom he sarcastically said "Damn, you're skinny!" after she affirmed that in Venezuela she was "starving" due to shortages.